Health Sciences, BS

 1. Students must have a 2.00 Institutional GPA to enroll in this 6-hr Internship/Practicum-Seminar sequence.

-2. Students must have declared their major in the Health Sciences program to be eligible to enroll in HSCI 4900 Health Sciences Seminar and HSCI 4970 Health Sciences Internship/Pra
+2. Students must have declared their major in the Health Sciences program to be eligible to enroll in the HSCI 4900 Health Sciences Seminar and HSCI 4970 Health Sciences Internship/Pra